 How is the order candidates are listed on the ballot decided?

 The order in which the candidates are listed is chosen according to the party of the person who won the last gubernatorial election.
-So for instance, in Florida, Gov. Scott is a Republican.
+So for instance, in Florida, Gov. DeSantis is a Republican.
 That means the Republicans will top the presidential ballot come November.
 The next major party (the Democrats) follow, then all other parties in order of when they qualified, and then the No Party Affiliation candidates.

 NOTE: There is currently a lawsuit working its way through the courts to determine if that Florida law is unconstitutional.
 Until there's an outcome, it's unknown whether this rule will change by the 2020 election.